 Seeing Deer & Temples in Nara – Things to Do & Travel Guide

-Nara is one of the most popular day trips in Japan, but unfortunately the history and temples are not actually well written about.
+Nara is one of the most popular day trips in Japan.
 It’s known for its deer park, where deer roam freely and aren’t afraid of humans.
 And actually, I wasn’t super interested in going.
 After doing some research and finding out about all the different temples Nara has, I decided to make it a day trip from Kyoto.
 So what did I think?

 Well, I thought it was amazing!